facelessuser/PyMdown/docs/user-guide/general-usage.md

 ```

 ## Force Stdout
 Sometimes a file may have frontmatter that redirects its output to a file, but it may be desirable to send the output to stdout.
-In this case, the `--force-stdout` option can be used to force the output to stdout.
+In this case, the `--force-stdout` option can be used to force a redirect to stdout.

 ```
 pymdown --force-stdout file.md